isa-group/botica-infrastructure-fishbowl/README.md

 Node.js, although both of the implementation behave identically.

 The **manager** is a reactive bot, written in Java, that listens for updates from the fish bots.
-It subscribes to the fish movement keys and the `move_fish` order.
+It subscribes to the fish movement keys and the `register_movement` order.
 Whenever a fish bot publishes its new position, the manager reads this update, renders the current state of the fishbowl in the logs, and periodically saves the fishbowl's state to a file in the `fishbowl/` directory.
 This process continues, with the manager creating a new file every few seconds, such as `v1.txt`, `v2.txt`, and so on.

 This example project illustrates several important features of Botica: